Transportation in New York City: Airport services

-John F. Kennedy and Newark Liberty airports are served by intermodal rail systems.
+John F. Kennedy and Newark Liberty airports are served by intermodal rail systems and LaGuardia Airport is served only by buses.
 AirTrain JFK is an 8.1 mi (13 km) rapid transit system that connects Kennedy to New York's subway and commuter rail network in Queens 24 hours a day.
 It also provides free transit between airport terminals.
-For trips beyond the airport, the train costs $7.75.
+For trips beyond the airport, the train costs $8.25.
 Roughly 4 million people rode the AirTrain to and from Kennedy in 2006, an increase of about 15% over 2005.
 AirTrain Newark is a 1.9-mile (3 km) monorail system connecting Newark's three terminals to commuter and intercity trains running on the Northeast Corridor rail line.
+The Q70 LaGuardia Link bus service connects LaGuardia Airport from the Woodside station fare free since 2022.

 Commuter rail

 New York City's commuter rail system is the most extensive in the United States, with about 250 stations and 20 rail lines serving more than 150 million commuters annually in the tri-state region.
 Commuter rail service from the suburbs is operated by two agencies.
 The MTA operates the Long Island Rail Road on Long Island and the Metro-North Railroad in the Hudson Valley and Connecticut.
 New Jersey Transit operates the rail network west of the Hudson River.
 These rail systems converge at the two busiest train stations in the United States, Penn Station and Grand Central Terminal, both in Manhattan.

-In addition, connections are available to nearby commuter rail systems: Southeast Connecticut's Shore Line East and Central Connecticut and Southern Massachusetts' Hartford Line in New Haven, and Southeast Pennsylvania's SEPTA in Trenton, New Jersey.
-Service is being considered to Northeast Pennsylvania as far as Scranton, Pennsylvania via the Lackawanna Cut-Off.
+In addition, connections are available to nearby commuter rail systems, including Southeast Connecticut's Shore Line East and Central Connecticut and Southern Massachusetts' Hartford Line in New Haven, Connecticut, and Southeast Pennsylvania's SEPTA in Trenton, New Jersey.
+Service is currently being considered to Scranton in Northeastern Pennsylvania via the Lackawanna Cut-Off.